 - Drink whenever a Stormtrooper/clone dies.

-While none of the fights in Revenge of the Sith were as emotionally charged as the Vader/Luke fight in The Empire Strikes Back, we feel like it is worth mentioning that some of battles that were actually pretty cool, visually.
+While none of the fights in Revenge of the Sith were as emotionally charged as the Vader/Luke fight in The Empire Strikes Back, we feel like it is worth mentioning that some of battles that were actually pretty cool, at least visually.
 Each fight was epic in scale, from the fight between Obi-Wan and General Grievous across a strange and crater filled planet; to Yoda and Palpatine’s fight in the Senate, complete with flying senate pods, which you can easily see representing the end of the Republic; and finally we would be remiss to not mention the Anakin/Obi-Wan battle on the hellish surface of Mustafar.
 That final fight was epic – the two battled across a lava factory of sorts, and the environment itself became a very large part of the fight.
 As the two fight styles become more savage, the structures around them deteriorate, an incredible moment.
 This was the only fight between two humans, and it was impressive to see how highly choreographed the fight was.
 We all knew how the fight would end, but seeing Obi-Wan cut down Anakin was still tough to watch.

 Darth Sidious though.
 What a disappointing head honcho.
-He corrupted Anakin surprisingly all too easily and while it was revealed that he was extremely powerful, both with regard to the force and his lightsaber skills, it was hard to believe he was really that powerful because it was all revealed so quickly.
+He corrupted Anakin surprisingly all too easily and while it was revealed that he was extremely powerful, both with regard to the Force and his lightsaber skills, it was hard to believe he was really that powerful because it was all revealed so quickly.
 Furthermore, we had very little explanation into his backstory and how he came to be a Sith Lord.
-While we know he was taught by a previous lord of the Sith and then eventually killed his master, the movie didn’t do a solid enough job at making us believe he was more powerful than Yoda and as skilled with a lightsaber as Mace Windu.
+While we know he was taught by a previous Lord of the Sith and then eventually killed his master, the movie didn’t do a solid enough job at making us believe he was more powerful than Yoda and as skilled with a lightsaber as Mace Windu.
 We just weren’t buying it.

 In any case, Revenge of the Sith was still a fun movie to watch, and was certainly more enjoyable than any of the other prequels.
 While it is hard to forgive the convenient tying of loose ends that happens at the end of this film and how they don’t tie them up as neatly as one would hope, Episode III is a decent film even if it does pale in comparison to the original trilogy.